zio/zio-http/docs/tutorials/testing-http-apps.md

 ## TestClient

-The `TestClient`

-Using the `TestClient` we can write tests for our HTTP applications without starting a live server instance.
+With the `TestClient` we can write tests for our HTTP applications without starting a live server instance.

 Using following methods we can define the behavior of the `TestClient`:

 - `TestClient.addRequestResponse` - Adds an exact 1-1 behavior.
 It takes a request and a response and returns a `ZIO[TestClient, Nothing, Unit]`.
-- `TestClient.addRoute` and `addRouts` - Adds a route definition to handle requests that are submitted by test cases.
+- `TestClient.addRoute` and `addRoutes` - Adds a route definition to handle requests that are submitted by test cases.
 It takes a `Route` or `Routes` and returns a `ZIO[R with TestClient, Nothing, Unit]`.
 - `TestClient.installSocketApp` - Installs a `WebSocketApp` to the `TestClient`.

-After defining the behavior of the test client, we can use the `TestClient.layer` to provide the `TestClient` and `Client` to the test cases:
+After defining the behavior of the test client, we can use `TestClient.layer` to provide the `TestClient` and `Client` to the test cases:

 ```scala mdoc:compile-only
 import zio._